Shi-Yueyang/Rating-System/HowToUse.md

 - √ Set password through browsable api bug: the validated_data['password'] is already hashed.
 No need to hash again in the serializer.
 Probably need to hash in the model, incase save directly from admin.
 - √ PATCH method of user model: PATCH is only visible in DETAIL and RAW view in browsable api
 - √ Password field is empty in browsable API: because it is a write only field

+## Caveat
+- use 'Content-Type': 'application/json' to send json data, and 'Content-Type': 'multipart/form-data' for form data(upload files)